Weight Loss Resources

 Free Blood Pressure Testing from Tesco

-According to the British Heart Foundation’s 2006 report on Coronary Heart Disease Statistics, around 34 percent of men and 30 percent of women in England and Wales suffer from hypertension, more commonly known as high blood pressure, and as a result are at a higher risk of dying from stroke or heart disease.
+According to a British Heart Foundation report on Coronary Heart Disease Statistics, around 34 percent of men and 30 percent of women in England and Wales suffer from hypertension, more commonly known as high blood pressure, and as a result are at a higher risk of dying from stroke or heart disease.

 New research from Tesco shows that many of us don’t know what the blood pressure test measures or what is generally accepted as ‘normal’ blood pressure.
 Meanwhile, even though it’s recommended that everyone has his or her blood pressure checked at least once every five years, this research revealed almost a quarter of us haven’t had it tested within this time.